 Culture, gender, age, and personality are just some of the factors that complicate communication and lead to conflict.
 I am a nearly 60-year-old, university-educated, white male, whose personality is high on directness and only moderate on diplomacy.
 I work with both Asian and North American clients and yet the challenge to speak up without causing conflict is a common problem.

 A few years ago, I was working with a Texas-based Computer Hardware company that had a plant in Singapore.
 One of the company’s leadership principles was ‘Speak Up’, but not surprisingly this was not happening.
-Forgive me for the stereotyping, but in general, the more the extrovert and direct Texans encouraged their more reserved, introvert, and collective Asian colleagues to speak up - the quieter they became.
+Forgive me for the stereotyping, but in general, the more the extrovert and direct Texans encouraged their more reserved, introverted, and collective Asian colleagues to speak up - the quieter they became.

 The cost of this silence was that creative insights were not shared in meetings, and possible problems were not flagged resulting in a loss of productivity and competitive advantage.
 The cost to the individuals was that they were not considered ‘leadership material’ and their careers stagnated.